telecombcn-dl/2017-dlcv-team2/README.md

 | Validation Accuracy: 36 %  | Validation Accuracy: 35% |

 #### 4-Conv2D+3FC NETWORK TRAINING

+In order to improve the previous step, a more complex network has been implemented.
+Afterwards, data augmentation has been used in order to avoid overfitting.

 | Without Data Augmentation | With Data Augmentation|
 | ------ | ------ |